wagtail/wagtail/docs/contributing/documentation_guidelines.md

 We generally want to favour Markdown over reStructuredText, to make it as simple as possible for newcomers to make documentation contributions to Wagtail.
 Always prefer Markdown, unless the document’s formatting highly depends on reStructuredText syntax.

-If you want to use a specifix Sphinx directive, consult with core contributors to see whether its usage is justified, and document its expected usage on this page.
+If you want to use a specific Sphinx directive, consult with core contributors to see whether its usage is justified, and document its expected usage on this page.

 ### Arbitrary HTML